Utecha/Lax/README.md

 For now, you're stuck with my implementation of clox with some extra features added (also 'this' keyword was changed to 'self' cause reasons).

+#### NOTE: I plan on trying to implement it so that both 'self' and 'this' will work exactly the same, in order to keep compatibility with the original for clox.
+Lax will ultimately go its own way and will not be compatible with clox programs by the time I have finished implementing it to the same point as clox.

 ## Table of Contents

 - [CHANGELOG](#changelog)